nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

             undesirable behavior.
     :param ~digitalio.DigitalInOut csn: The digital output pin that is connected to the nRF24L01's CSN (Chip Select Not) pin.
 This is required.
-    :param ~digitalio.DigitalInOut ce: The digital output pin that is connected to the nRF24L01's CE (Chip Enable) pin.
+    :param ~digitalio.DigitalInOut ce_pin: The digital output pin that is connected to the nRF24L01's CE (Chip Enable) pin.
 This is required.
     :param int spi_frequency: Specify which SPI frequency (in Hz) to use on the SPI bus.
 This parameter only applies to the instantiated object and is made persistent via :py:class:`~adafruit_bus_device.spi_device.SPIDevice`.

-to_android
-************

-.. autoattribute:: circuitpython_nrf24l01.fake_ble.FakeBLE.to_android

-    A value of `True` allows advertisements to be compatible with Android smartphones.
-Setting this attribute to `False` still allows advertisements to be compatible with anything else except Android smartphones.
-Default Value is `True`.

-    .. warning:: This attribute will be deprecated on the next major release because it is not necessary to change this attribute.
-Changing this attribute to `False` only breaks compatibility with Android smartphones.

 mac
 ************